MaterializeInc/materialize/doc/developer/platform/formalism.md

     All times in `updates` must be greater or equal to `frontier` and not greater or equal to `new_frontier`.

+    It is probably an error to call this with `new_frontier` equal to `frontier`, as it would mean `updates` must be empty.
     This is the analog of the `INSERT` statement, though `updates` are signed and general enough to support `DELETE` and `UPDATE` at the same time.

 *   `AcquireCapabilities(id) -> (ReadCapability, WriteCapability)`: provides capabilities for `id` at its current `since` and `upper` frontiers.

     This method is a best-effort attempt to regain control of the frontiers of a collection.
     Its most common uses are to recover capabilities that have expired (leases) or to attempt to read a TVC that one did not create (or otherwise receive capabilities for).
-    If the frontiers have been fully released by all other parties, this call may result in empty frontiers (useless).
+    If the frontiers have been fully released by all other parties, this call may result in capabilities with empty frontiers (which are useless).

 The Storage layer provides its output through `SubscribeAt` and `AcquireCapabilities`, which reveal the contents and frontiers of the TVC.
 All commands are durable upon the return of the invocation.